schadokar/schadokar.dev/content/posts/2020/how-to-send-email-in-golang/index.md

 Let's understand the code piece by piece.

 In the `main` function we're first declaring the **from**, **to**, and **msg**.
-**from** is the address from which you created the sendinblue account.
+**from** is the address from which you created the Brevo (formerly Sendinblue).
 **to** is an array of string.
 **msg** is an array of bytes.

 > ⚠️ You must define the **From** field in the msg.
 It is not mentioned in the smtp package documentation.
-Maybe it is only required for sendinblue.
+Maybe it is only required for Brevo (formerly Sendinblue).
 I have not tested with other mail service providers.

 In the `sendEmail` function, it is taking **from**, **to**, and **msg** as arguments and returning a `bool` status.